eworm-de/mkinitcpio-ykfde/README-dracut.md

 > dracut -f

-### boot loader
+### Boot loader

-Update you `grub` configuration by running:
+Update your `grub` configuration by running:

 > grub2-mkconfig -o /boot/grub/grub.cfg

 This will add new boot entry that loads the challenges.
-With other boot loaders make sure to load the cpio archive `/boot/ykfde-challenges.img` as additional initramfs.
+With other boot loaders make sure to load the cpio archive `/boot/ykfde-challenges.img` as an additional initramfs.

 Reboot and have fun!